Wes Borland: Solo album, Big Dumb Face reunion, demos, and Still Sucks (2016–present)

 In winter 2016 Limp Bizkit embarked on a co-headlining UK tour with Korn, including dates at Wembley Arena with support from Madball.
 As of October 2017, the status of the new Limp Bizkit album Stampede of the Disco Elephants is unknown, with Borland telling NME that he has completed all of his parts for "28 or 29 songs" and is waiting for Fred to choose what songs he wants to complete before he can mix and master it.
 He also blamed his time in Limp Bizkit for difficulty in getting jobs with other acts such as Nine Inch Nails and Marilyn Manson in the past, stating that the other bands didn't want to be associated with his previous band.

 In June 2017 he posted on social media that Big Dumb Face will be returning that year, eventually confirming that the new album, Where Is Duke Lion?
 He's Dead... would be released on October 31 via Edison Sound, with a full scale physical release to follow on November 17.
 Explaining why he revived Big Dumb Face after 16 years, he said that he wanted to make something "really heavy" in contrast to the post-rock of Crystal Machete, and that he was currently "into making things that [he] said [he'd] never do again", such as the solo record, or reviving Black Light Burns to release a new album in June 2018.
-He did, however, say that he would not tour with Big Dumb Face as he has prior touring commitments with Limp Bizkit and his ex-wife's band, Queen Kwong.
+He did, however, say that he would not tour with Big Dumb Face as he has prior touring commitments with Limp Bizkit and his then-wife's band, Queen Kwong.
 In February 2018 Borland teased images of him working in the studio with Travis Barker on an "as yet untitled project".
 He also played guitar on five tracks from Jonathan Davis's debut solo album Black Labyrinth, which was recorded between 2007 and 2018.

 In April 2020, during the COVID-19 pandemic, Borland began publicly releasing previously unheard material from Eat the Day and Goatslayer, an experimental project he had with brother Scott since the two were teenagers.
 Borland claimed that the latter project had 23 albums worth of material, the first of which, The Feather Serpent, was released on April 25.
 On December 5 Borland announced that he finished recording and mixing his second solo album The Astral Hand, which was released three days later.

 On December 11, 2021, the third album by Big Dumb Face, Christmas in the Cave of Dagoth, was released.

 In April 2022, Borland was recruited by Danny Elfman to perform with his band at Coachella Festival.